Norfolk Island: Culture

 While there was no "indigenous" culture on the island at the time of settlement, the Tahitian influence of the Pitcairn settlers has resulted in some aspects of Polynesian culture being adapted to that of Norfolk, including the hula dance.
 Local cuisine also shows influences from the same region.

 Islanders traditionally spend a lot of time outdoors, with fishing and other aquatic pursuits being common pastimes, an aspect which has become more noticeable as the island becomes more accessible to tourism.
 Most island families have at least one member involved in primary production in some form.

 Religious observance remains an important part of life for some islanders, particularly the older generations, but actual attendance is about 8% of the resident population plus some tourists.
 In the 2006 census, 19.9% had no religion compared with 13.2% in 1996.
 Businesses are closed on Wednesday and Saturday afternoons and Sundays.

 One of the island's long-term residents was the novelist Colleen McCullough, whose works include The Thorn Birds and the Masters of Rome series as well as Morgan's Run, set, in large part, on Norfolk Island.
 Ruth Park, notable author of The Harp in the South and many other works of fiction, also lived on the island for several years after the death of her husband, writer D'Arcy Niland.
 Actress/singer Helen Reddy also moved to the island in 2002, and maintained a house there.

 American novelist James A. Michener, who served in the United States Navy during World War II, set one of the chapters of his episodic novel Tales of the South Pacific on Norfolk Island.

 The island is one of the few locations outside North America to celebrate the holiday of Thanksgiving.

+Norfolk Island has a number of museums and heritage organisations, including Norfolk Island Museum and Bounty Museum.
+The former has five sites within the Kingston and Arthur's Vale Historic Area, a World Heritage Site also linked to the Australian Convict Sites.

+Cuisine

+The cuisine of Norfolk Island is very similar to that of the Pitcairn Islands, as Norfolk Islanders trace their origins to Pitcairn.
+The local cuisine is a blend of British cuisine and Tahitian cuisine.

+Recipes from Norfolk Island of Pitcairn origin include mudda (green banana dumplings) and kumara pilhi.
+The island's cuisine also includes foods not found on Pitcairn, such as chopped salads and fruit pies.

+Settlements

+There are several settlements on Norfolk Island; they are all either towns or hamlets.
+There are no cities on Norfolk Island.